The moment of truth has arrived for Raffi Torres.

 Torres left his feet and appeared to catch Hossa's head while launching through the hit—one he later referred to as a "hockey play."
 The Chicago forward had passed the puck off more than a half second before the contact and didn't see Torres coming.

-The Blackhawks were particularly upset at the incident because Torres injured defenceman Brent Seabrook with a similarly dangerous hit during last year's playoffs while he was playing for the Vancouver Canucks.
+The Blackhawks were particularly upset at the incident because Torres injured defenceman Brent Seabrook with a similarly dangerous hit during last year's playoffs while he was playing for the Canucks.

 "That's not hockey to me."

-Reputation will likely play a large role in the length of the suspension.
+Reputation will play a large role in the length of the suspension.
 The NHL's former poster boy for dangerous hits was Pittsburgh Penguins forward Matt Cooke, who made a conscious effort to clean up his act in March 2011 after being suspended 10 regular-season games and the entire first round of the playoffs.

 He hasn't been in trouble since.